Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets: A Resisting Oracle Extension to Deterministic FO-LMO Methods

 \subsection{A Generalized Zero-Chain Property}

 Any first-order query at an iterate $x_k$ yields a gradient $\nabla f(x_k) = x_k - M \mathbf{1}$.
 Since $M$ is independent of the choice of permutation $\pi$, this gradient for any $x_k$ reveals no information about $\pi$.
 Thus \texttt{FO-LMO} algorithms must use the LMO to reveal information about $x^{(\pi)}_\star$.
 We formalize the information revealed by the LMO via an adversarial ``resisting oracle'' that selects the permutation $\pi$ at runtime.
 The oracle maintains a set $K_t \subseteq \{1, \dots, d\}$ of assigned coordinates, initially empty.
-At each iteration, when the algorithm queries the LMO with an arbitrary vector $p_t \neq 0$, the oracle selects an unassigned coordinate attaining the largest query magnitude